 From APHA's Public Health Newswire: Protecting Children's Health

-Protecting the Health of Children: A National Review of Environmental Health Services
+Protecting the Health of Children: A National Snapshot of Environmental Health Services

 As part of the project, APHA identified 210 environmental health services that should be provided to children across the country.
 APHA collected feedback from subject matter experts and measured the accessibility of the environmental health services of 48 state health departments.